seeker89/efficientclub.com/2016-07-health-guide/health-guide.md

 *   hammocks at work,
 *   anything boosting your wellbeing and productivity at the same time

-__If you have experience (and most preferably some hard data), I'l LOVE some feedback in the comments.
+__If you have experience (and most preferably some hard data), I'd LOVE some feedback in the comments.
 Thanks !__